UPPMAX/UPPMAX-documentation/docs/software/jobinfo.md

 - The elevated jobs of a user must not together ask for more than 64 cores.
 - The elevated jobs of a user must not together ask for more than 2688 core hours, i.e. 112 core days.

-### How does SLURM decide what job to start next?
+### How does Slurm decide what job to start next?

-When there are free nodes, an approximate model of SLURM's behaviour is this:
+When there are free nodes, an approximate model of Slurm's behaviour is this:

 - Step 1: Can the job in position one start now?
 - Step 2: If it can, remove it from the queue, start it, and continue with step 1.